RishabhDevbanshi/Weight-Converter/README.md

 ## Webiste Link

-Click <a href="https://rishabhdevbanshi.github.io/Weight-Converter/">here</a> to view the hosted website.
+Click <a target="_blank" href="https://rishabhdevbanshi.github.io/Weight-Converter/">here</a> to view the hosted website.

 ## Technologies Used